mirunaish/gochat/README.md

 ### Client

 A minimal HTML + JavaScript client.
-The layout breaks on Firefox (but not on Firefox Nightly).
+The layout used to break on Firefox but I believe it works now.
+If it breaks on your Firefox use a different browser.
 Error checking and reporting especially in the client is a work in progress.

 ## Authors